 Texas Sheet Cake (2 Ways)

 This recipe also uses coffee (one of my favorite additions to a chocolate cake), but you can certainly use hot water if you prefer to leave the coffee out.
-Coffee is not supposed to
+Coffee will simply enhance the chocolate flavor, it won’t taste like coffee.

 The recipe I have included here is the from-scratch version.
 If you happen to watch the video, I used a boxed cake mix.
 Both options are delicious and easy, so feel free to choose whichever one suits your preferences.

 You can absolutely make a caramel sauce from scratch.
-I recommend this Salted Caramel Sauce for amazing depth of flavor!
 For this recipe I was keeping every easy and quick, so I opted for a jar of caramel topping used for ice cream.
 It heats beautifully and pours like a dream, as well as being easy to use.
-I love how it soaks into the cake make it extra moist!
+I love how it soaks into the cake makes it extra moist!

 The combination of chocolate, pecans, and caramel is amazing and why turtle candies are so dang popular!